Erie Insurance Arena

 Erie Insurance Arena (originally known as Erie Civic Center and later, Louis J. Tullio Arena) is a multi-purpose indoor arena in the downtown area of Erie, Pennsylvania.
-It is home to the Erie Otters of the Ontario Hockey League and was the former home of the Erie BayHawks of the NBA G League.
-It was built in 1983 as part of the Erie Civic Center Complex Plaza, which also includes the Warner Theatre and UPMC Park &- all of which are administered by the Erie County Convention Center Authority.
+It is home to the Erie Otters of the Ontario Hockey League and is the former home of the Erie BayHawks of the NBA Development League.
+It was built in 1983 as part of the Erie Civic Center Complex Plaza, which also includes the Warner Theatre and UPMC Park, all of which are administered by the Erie County Convention Center Authority.
 The arena is named for the Erie Insurance Group, which purchased the naming rights in May 2012.